For Immediate Release:

 Bhavnani owns two Mad-O-Wot salons and counts among her regular clients such A-list celebrities as cricketers Mahendra Singh Dhoni, Yuvraj Singh, Gautam Gambhir, Virat Kohli and Rohit Sharma, as well as Bollywood stars Katrina Kaif, Bipasha Basu, Aishwarya Rai Bachchan, John Abraham, Hrithik Roshan, Gauri Khan, Dino Morea and Mandira Bedi.

 Bhavnani talked about her objections to dissection in an exclusive PETA interview.
 “When I was growing up in school, I was personally very traumatized in biology classes when I had to dissect a frog, and I actually refused to do it”, she says.
 “It is still being used in universities, and I feel there are a lot of other ways we can learn without using animals.”
 She adds, “You don’t need to sit there and dissect a frog to learn how to become a doctor.”
-The broadcast quality link of the video can be found at http://www.petaav.com/4broadcast/sapna_bhavnani_peta_india.htm.
+The broadcast quality link of the video is available for download upon request.

 PETA India has learned from Dr BK Sharma that the University Grants Commission (UGC) – the apex regulatory body for higher education in India of which Dr Sharma is a key member – has accepted the recommendation of a Core Expert Committee to end animal dissection in university and college laboratories for zoology and life sciences courses.
 However, this ban has yet to be implemented officially, and students are still asked by their professors to dissect animals.
 The recommendation has now been sent to India’s Department of Science and Technology for input.